dbcook/openrocket-database/README.md

 Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
-LOC changed hands for the second time around the beginning of 2017 and is how based in Wisconsin.
 As of late 2018, the website parts listings have had some minor improvements in dimensional data.

 #### SEMROC

 SEMROC is unique in that a majority of its parts are dimensionally exact reproductions of classic Estes and Centuri parts.
-The late Carl McLawhorn was a fanatic about getting those things right, and data from the SEMROC legacy website has helped resolve some uncertainties about some obscure Estes parts, especially tubes and nose cones.  eRockets acquired SEMROC after Carl's passing and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the [erockets.biz](http://erockets.biz) website.
+The late Carl McLawhorn was a fanatic about getting those things right, and data from the SEMROC legacy website has helped resolve uncertainties about some obscure Estes parts, especially tubes and nose cones.  eRockets acquired SEMROC after Carl's passing and has done a fantastic job of getting nearly all the SEMROC parts back into production and indexing them on the [erockets.biz](http://erockets.biz) website.